 It’s hard to imagine someone making the case that Netflix is a positive influence on one’s moral and spiritual health.

-Most startling is Groothuis’ contention that “The overstuffed and overstimulated soul becomes out-of-sync with God, nature, others, and itself.
+Most alarming is Groothuis’ contention that “The overstuffed and overstimulated soul becomes out-of-sync with God, nature, others, and itself.
 It cannot discern truth; it does not want to.”

 It’s hard to imagine someone making the case that Netflix is a positive influence on one’s moral and spiritual health.
 It makes one wonder, why do Christians put up with it?